 “The more democracy promotion is tied to the U.S. government, the more we are tying our own hands.
 We now have many U.S. government entities handling NGOs and it is increasingly becoming a more state centered democracy promotion scheme.
 It is important to create distance between U.S. foreign policy and democratic transitions in foreign countries because it does not look right to have the U.S. government telling civil society groups in foreign countries to rebel against or question their own governments.” (emphasis added)

 This also allowed the IHRDC to maintain a pretence of its “arms length” relationship with the U.S. state, a main demand of Iranian “dissidents” – and the new façade erected by the Obama regime that its funding was “non partisan.”
-Meanwhile, U.S. state funding of an operation conducted by the New York-based Freedom House in Iran had also been terminated.
+Meanwhile, U.S. state funding of an operation conducted by Freedom House in Iran had also been terminated.
 Even less well known is that, sure enough, DFAIT began sending for the first time Canadian taxdollars to Freedom House in two grants totalling $277,595, although the funding was allegedly for operations in Kazekstan and Zimbabwe.
-In parallel, the then president of Freedom House, David Kramer, Victoria Nuland’s predecessor in Bush’s Sate Dept. and later director of the McCain Institute and involved in the shady Russiagate dossier, was appointed to the board of the newly-established Halifax International Security Forum, modelled on the Kiev Security Forum, organized by the German Marshall Fund, part of the Stanford and Princeton projects, and funded with Canadian taxdollars.
+In parallel, the then president of Freedom House, David Kramer, Victoria Nuland’s predecessor in Bush’s Sate Dept. and later director of the McCain Institute and involved in the shady Russiagate dossier, was appointed to the board of the newly-established Halifax International Security Forum, modelled on the Kiev Security Forum of Arsenyi Yatsenyuk (which Kramer had been involved in), organized by the German Marshall Fund, part of the Stanford and Princeton projects, and funded with Canadian taxdollars.

 Direct Diplomacy initiative